gaysianthirdspace/g3s-site/content/programs.md

 type = "page"

 +++
 One of the main missions at G3S is to create a supportive gaysian community and foster mentorship and friendship as we explore our identities.
-To fulfill this mission, we started by creating a __Tumblr blog__ to share and archive content relevant to our community.
-To facilitate closer interactions, we created a __LINE chat group__ for chatting and more casual conversation.
-In addition to these platforms, we have created a __mentorship program__ for people to interact and learn from each other in an even smaller group setting.
-We are continuing to develop our initiatives—including our __Follower Friday__ and __Writer's Roundtable__ series, [__local meetups__](/meetups), and our __Mental Health Project__—to better meet the needs of our community.
+To fulfill this mission, we started by creating a **Tumblr blog** to share and archive content relevant to our community.
+To facilitate closer interactions, we created a **LINE chat group** for chatting and more casual conversation.
+In addition to these platforms, we have created a **mentorship program** for people to interact and learn from each other in an even smaller group setting.
+We are continuing to develop our initiatives—including our **Follower Friday** and **Writer's Roundtable** series, [**local meetups**](/meetups), and our **Mental Health Project**—to better meet the needs of our community.

 If you have any questions, or if you’re interested in getting involved in any of our initiatives, please [send us a message](/contact)!

 {{< content-header linechat fa-comments >}}LINE Chat Group{{< /content-header >}}

 We have a chat group on LINE to facilitate chatting, serious discussions, and more casual conversations across many time zones.
-LINE Group Moderators (Fish and Jeff from the [G3S Team](/about#team)) work actively to moderate membership and monitor the chat to maintain a supportive and welcoming environment for all of the participants.
+LINE group moderators (Fish and Jeff from the [G3S Team](/about#team)) work actively to moderate membership and monitor the chat to maintain a supportive and welcoming environment for all of the participants.

 To join the LINE group, please follow these instructions: